Desmond Bane Player Props: Grizzlies vs. Mavericks

-Desmond Bane and his Memphis Grizzlies teammates take on the Dallas Mavericks on Monday at 7:30 PM ET.
+Desmond Bane and the Memphis Grizzlies face the Dallas Mavericks at 8:00 PM ET on Monday.

-In this article, we look at Bane's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we look at Bane's stats and trends to help you pick out the best prop bets.

 Desmond Bane Prop Bets vs. the Mavericks